Suspected poacher arrested in Odisha's Similipal | Law-Order

 A suspected poacher was arrested with arms and ammunition from the Similipal National Park in Odisha's Mayurbhanj district, officials said on Thursday.

-Baiga Ho was nabbed by a petrol team of the Similipal Tiger Reserve in Jenabil range of the park on Wednesday night, they said.
+Baiga Ho was nabbed by a patrol team of the Similipal Tiger Reserve in Jenabil range of the park on Wednesday night, they said.

-A country-made gun and ammunitions were seized from him, field director of Similipal Tiger Reserve T Ashok Kumar said.
+A country-made gun and over 1,200 bullets were seized from him, field director of Similipal Tiger Reserve T Ashok Kumar said.

 However, four people accompanying Baigo could manage to flee during the arrest, he said.